xavierroy/cautious-barnacle/content/post/about-chatbots.md

 > I wrote this post after a discussion on chatbots in one of the technical writing groups.
 There was a poll asking people what they preferred: talking to a chatbot or a human.
 About 70 % stated that they preferred talking to an agent instead of a chatbot.
 I realised this was mostly due to a misconception on what chatbots can do.
 I thought it would make sense to consolidate my notes on what chatbots are and post them.

 A **chatbot** is a software that simulates a conversation with a user.
-This conversation can happen as _textually_ via messaging applications or websites or _orally_ via voicebots (chatbots that supports voice) or smart assistants.
+This conversation can happen  _textually_ via messaging applications or websites or _orally_ via voicebots (chatbots that supports voice) or smart assistants.

 Currently, there are two approaches to chatbots.
 One is the rules-based approach or the AI-based approach.